cme212/course/notes/lecture-06/specifications.md

 * `binary_search` only applies to arrays that are sorted in ascending order.
 What about descending order, lexicographical order, etc?
 * `binary_search` only applies to data stored in an array.

-A simple modification addresses the first point.
-I've included the complete specification
+A simple modification addresses the first point (see [search2.cpp](src/search2.cpp)).
+The complete specification for the modified code is:
 ```c++
 /**
  * @brief Search a sorted array for a value using binary search.